XSCE/xsce/README.rst

 the underlying technology to install, deploy, configure and manage the various server components.

-Please see the INSTALL file for instructions to install the server on supported software and hardware platforms.
+Please see the *INSTALL* file from the *docs* folder for instructions to install the server on supported software and hardware platforms.

 If you want to explore and get dirty with the code, please read the HACKING